What is the Healthy Lung Programme about?

 From April 2016 – March 2017 the programme was piloted in the NHS GP neighbourhoods of Picton, Everton, Speke and Norris Green.
 From April 2017 - March 2018, the programme will move to Croxteth, Anfield, City Centre and Riverside.
 Find out if your GP Practice is included in the pilot.

 People aged 58-75 years old who have a history of smoking, or are in this age group and have COPD will be invited to attend a lung health clinic at their GP surgery or a local health centre.
 After this appointment, if needed, patients will be offered a Chest CT Scan at a local hospital.

 Why is it important to look after your lungs?

 For more information please see our guide to looking after your lungs.

 To find out more about how the Healthy Lung Programme is already supporting local people, click on this short film:

-To download an independent evaluation into the impact of the Healthy Lung events, please click here.
+You can also download an independent evaluation into the impact of the Healthy Lung events here.

 Be better informed about your right to choice in the NHS

 Enter your postcode below to find nearby services